 Aside from oral or topical treatments that can be prescribed by your skin care physician, there is also the option of PhotoFacial treatment with Intense Pulsed Light (IPL).
 This laser treatment improves the condition of the skin and reduces blood vessels, blemishes and overall redness.
 Other treatments that may be helpful include HydraFacial treatment and Advanced Medical Grade Facials.

-If you are suffering from facial redness, and feel inhibited by those rosy checks, maybe it’s time for you to book a free consultation with the Ottawa Skin Clinic to discuss your triggers and options for treatment.
+If you are suffering from facial redness, and feel inhibited by those rosy checks, maybe it’s time for you to book a consultation with the Ottawa Skin Clinic to discuss your triggers and options for treatment.
 You deserve to step out into the world looking and feeling your best.